Vindicate me, Lord!

 Give them their bellies-full

-of what you’ve stored up for them.
+of what you’ve stored up for them—

-Enough so all their kids get plenty
+enough so their kids all get plenty

-and their grandkids too.
+and their grandkids get in on the leftovers.

 15 When you vindicate me